k7n2g/dapa/README.md

 [@cchudant](https://github.com/cchudant):
 - Optimized decoding RistrettoPoint implementation (ECDLP).
 - Twisted ElGamal implementation along ZK-Proofs integration for Confidential Transactions.
-- To read more, please see [DAPA -HE](https://github.com/xelis-project/xelis-he) framework created by him.
+- To read more, please see [DAPA-HE](https://github.com/xelis-project/xelis-he) framework created by him.

 [@deroholic](https://github.com/deroholic):
 - Difficulty adjustment algorithm using Kalman-Filter.

-Thank you to every people testing actively the code base, honest miners and every future contributors!
+Our thanks to all who support and contribute to the Cryto world.
 ## Main features

 The main features of DAPA are the following:
 - **BlockDAG**: reduce orphaned blocks rate.
 - **Egalitarian Mining**: any CPU or GPU can mine DAPA easily.
 - **Privacy**: Homomorphic Encryption allows to have encrypted balances and encrypted transfered amounts.
-- **Confidential Asset**: Any asset deployed on DAPA  network will have the same privacy and functionality like DAPA .
-Not just a number in a Smart Contract.
+- **Confidential Asset**: Any asset deployed on DAPA network will have the same privacy and functionality as seen in DAPA.
+No longer a numbers in a Smart Contract.
 - **Event system**: every event happening on the network (daemon or wallet) can be detected and notified easily.
 - **Instant Sync**: Your wallet balances and history is synced in few seconds.
 - **Smart Contracts**: Create and deploy unstoppable decentralized applications.